 Some Prescriptive Grammarians will argue—and I agree—that the use of the coordinating conjunction “and” is the most ambiguous of the conjunctions in that it says little to nothing about why the two independent clauses are connected.
-If writers over use this type of construction it weakens their writing.
-Coordinating conjunctions such as, yet, for, nor, but, so, and or—for example—give more meaningful introductions to the stream of thought heading into a connected independent clause.
+If writers overuse this type of construction, it weakens their writing.
+Coordinating conjunctions such as: yet, for, nor, but, so, and or—for example—give more meaningful introductions to the stream of thought heading into a connected independent clause.

-I think it is important to mention relative clause and restrictive and non-restrictive clauses.
+I think it is important to mention relative clauses and restrictive and non-restrictive clauses.
 These structures are another topic as well.
 They are important additions to sentences that help with clarity, flow, and additional information about a noun or subject in a sentence.

 The complex sentence is comprised of an independent clause and one or more dependent clauses.

 A dependent clause lacks the complete subject + predicate combination (or does not represent a complete thought) needed to form a complete sentence or an independent clause.
 Here are some examples of dependent clauses:

 1) Because John came to the airport after lunch